Avignon: The City the Popes Abandoned and Provence Refused to Forget

 Admission: €9.50 (includes museum and film)

-This UNESCO World Heritage site is one of the most impressive Roman engineering feats in existence.
-The three-tiered aqueduct bridge stands 48 meters high and once carried water 50 kilometers to Nîmes.
-You can walk across the bridge, visit the museum, swim in the river below, or hike the surrounding trails.
+A UNESCO World Heritage site and one of the most extraordinary Roman engineering feats still standing.
+The three-tiered aqueduct bridge rises 48 meters above the Gardon River and once carried water 50 kilometers to Nîmes.
+You can walk across the top level, swim in the river below, or hike the surrounding trails.

 Time needed: 3–4 hours